Is Irish a language? In short, yes, yes it is!

 - The Irish people themselves, however, they just say that they speak “Irish.”

-- And if they were actually speaking Irish, they’d say they were speaking “Gaelige.”
+- And if they were actually speaking Irish, they’d say they were speaking “Gaeilge.”
 That’s how you say “Irish” in Irish Gaelic.

 OK, that sounds confusing.
 But think of it this way.
 In English-speaking countries, we say that people from Spain speak “Spanish.”
 But Spanish speakers call their language “Español.”
 We say people from France speak “French,” but French speakers call their own language “Français.”

-In just the same way, the Irish word for the Irish language is “Gaelige.”
+In just the same way, the Irish word for the Irish language is “Gaeilge.”